Flehmen response: Chemical cues

 The chemical cue obtained by an animal exhibiting the flehmen response is the presence of a non-volatile organic compound.
 In contrast to volatile organic compounds (VOCs), non-volatile organic compounds are those carbon compounds that do not participate in atmospheric photochemical reactions or evaporate under normal atmospheric conditions.
 The VNO detects non-VOCs, which must have direct contact with the odor source.
 Sources of non-VOCs relevant to the flehmen response include pheromones and hormones excreted from the genital regions or urine of animals.

 Function

 An animal may perform the flehmen response when investigating sites of particular interest, or perhaps (more generally) odors or tastes.
+In horses, spontaneous flehmen response outside of the normal context can also indicate discomfort.

 Intra-species communication

 The primary function of the flehmen response is intra-species communication.
-By transferring air containing pheromones and other scents to the vomeronasal organ (VNO), an olfactory-chemosensory organ located between the roof of the mouth and the palate, animals can gather chemical "messages".
+By transferring air containing pheromones and other scents to the VNO, animals can gather chemical "messages".
 These scents tell an animal about other members of their species in some of the following ways: